Configuring Remedy SSO to authenticate users with SAMLv2

 As a Remedy Single Sign-On (Remedy SSO) administrator, you can configure the Remedy SSO server to authenticate users through SAMLv2 authentication.
 SAML V2.0 is implemented by forming a Circle of Trust that comprises a service provider and an identity provider.

 The service provider hosts and protects the services that the user accesses.
 Remedy SSO is configured as a service provider for BMC products.
 The identity provider authenticates users and provides details of the authentication information to the service provider.

 The following image shows the tasks that you need to perform to configure the SAMLv2 authentication in Remedy SSO.

 - (Optional) Select the Enable AR authentication for bypass check box to enable a bypass URL to authenticate against AR System.

 Field Description Identity Provider Import

 Dialog box for importing the identity provider metadata.
-You can provide a URL or specify a local file to import the data.
+You can provide a URL in the Import from URL field, or specify a local file in the Import from Local File field to import the data.

 Federation metadata URL